William Scroggs

 Sir William Scroggs (c.
 1623 – 25 October 1683) was Lord Chief Justice of England from 1678 to 1681.
 He is best remembered for presiding over the Popish Plot trials, where he was accused of showing bias against the accused.

 Youth and early career

 Scroggs was the son of an Oxford landowner; the story of him being the son of a butcher of sufficient means to give his son a university education is merely a rumour, although one which was widely believed.
 He spent his youth in Stifford.
 He went to Oriel College, and later to Pembroke College, Oxford, where he graduated in 1640, having acquired a fair knowledge of the classics.
 There is some evidence that he fought on the royalist side during the Civil War; certainly, his loyalty to the Crown was never doubted in later years.
-In 1653 he was called to the bar, and soon gained a good practice in the courts.
+In 1653 he was called to the bar, and soon gained good practice in the courts.